 1. WORK ON YOUR SELF BELIEF DAILY.

-The great business coaching mentor, Dan Sullivan, has long stated that in his 35 years experience, confidence is the single most valuable attribute to succeed in business.
+The great and best business coaching mentor, Dan Sullivan, has long stated that in his 35 years experience, confidence is the single most valuable attribute to succeed in business.
 But most of us aren’t just born confident, we need to work at it.

 One of the best ways to do this is to spend a few minutes daily being your own mind coach – talk yourself up, convince yourself that you have what it takes to achieve great things this year.